PoojaGupta1505/Fraud-detection-in-credit-card-transaction/README.md

 # Fraud-detection-in-credit-card-transaction
-It is important that credit card companies are able to It is supervised machine learning project which is done using jupyter notebook.In this project i have used two algorithm logistic regression and decision tree classifier to check which one is giving good accuracy.
+It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+It is supervised machine learning project which is done using jupyter notebook.In this project i have used two algorithm logistic regression and decision tree classifier to check which one is giving good accuracy.